Utah Department of Transportation

 • Transportation is one source/sector that contributes to air quality issues in the Salt Lake Valley and includes vehicle emissions from personal vehicles, FrontRunner, buses, airplanes, and motorcycles.
 Other primary sources include industrial and commercial point sources, and area sources, which include emissions from residential and commercial development (furnaces, dry cleaners, restaurants, lawn mowers, etc.).

 • The number of lanes on I-15 proposed with the I-15 EIS alternatives is consistent with the assumptions in the WFRC 2050 RTP.
-The WFRC 2050 RTP conducts a regional air quality conformity analysis, which takes into account all existing and planned 2050 major transportation facilities (Microsoft Word – AQ memo39_RTP_2019-2050_FINAL.docx (wfrc.org)).
+The WFRC 2050 RTP conducts a regional air quality conformity analysis, which takes into account anticipated emissions from all existing and planned 2050 major transportation facilities (Microsoft Word – AQ memo39_RTP_2019-2050_FINAL.docx (wfrc.org)).

 Primary Response